How do I watch your films?

-Happen Films has four income streams, providing an income that covers two people full-time (Antoinette & Jordan) and two people part time (Lou and Nick, each working 4 hours a week).
+Happen Films has four income streams, providing an income that covers two people full-time (Antoinette and Jordan) and two people part time (Anna and Nick a few hours each a week).
 Larger contributions make bigger projects possible.
 Here’s the break-down:

 1) Patreon.
 We’re enormously grateful to the people who each month send us $1 or $100 or whatever they can afford because they believe in our mission just as much as we do.
 We also randomly receive one-off donations of varying amounts from people who support our work.
 Each of these people is helping to make a Happen Films film happen!